Read this guide if you'd like to know

 Matomo uses the following JavaScript libraries:

-Include new JS libraries only if they are vital to your plugin.
-If many plugins decide to use a custom library, the UI will slow down and plugins might get problems when different plugins load different versions of those libraries.
+Include new JS libraries only if they are vital to your plugin, and be sure to use the TypeScript workflow so there won't be clashes if a different version of the same library is used in other plugins.
+If many plugins decide to use a custom library, the UI will slow down.

 Plugins can tell Matomo about to load JS and CSS asset files.